bobjolliffe/dhis2-tools-ng/docs/encrypted_disk.md

 # Encrypting data disk for postgresql

+(Note: these notes for setting up luks are deprecated.
+They should still be accurate, but its now much easier to use native encryption on zfs filesyatem)

 ## Goal
 In order to achieve encryption at rest we need to create an encryptedpartionion.
 In our linode we have reserved /dev/sdd for this purpose.